Uname Command in Linux – Examples + Options

 Uname Command

 Uname stands for UNIX name.
 It is a utility to check the system information of your Linux computer.
-The uname command is commonly used to checks OS details, OS architecture (32 bit or 64 bit), Linux Kernel version, and Kernel release.
+The uname command is commonly used to check Linux kernel version, kernel release details, and hardware architecture (32-bit or 64-bit).
+The information from uname comes useful for troubleshooting (identifying potential mismatches), system upgrades (knowing the current kernel version and architecture can be pivotal), and scripting.

-When used without any options, the uname command displays the operating system name.
-However, you can use various options to display specific information, such as -a for all information and -n for network node hostname.
+When used without any options, the uname command displays only the operating system name.
+However, you can use various options to display specific system information, such as -a for all information, -n for network node hostname, -r displays the kernel release version, etc.

 Uname Command Options